moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/index.md

 - [Use-cases](/learn/operator_learn_track/access_control/use_cases/): This defines the specific action a user wants to perform on a resource.
 Use cases are combinations of objects and predicates.

-- [Grants](/learn/operator_learn_track/access_control/grants/): Grants link a subject (user) to a Use-Case, defining the subject's access permissions to a specific resource.
+- [Grants](/learn/operator_learn_track/access_control/grants/): Grants link a subject (user) to a Use-case, defining the subject's access permissions to a specific resource.

 - [Grant Requests](/learn/operator_learn_track/access_control/grant_requests/): In Bifrost, users can initiate a grant request if they want additional access permissions.